Oops19/TS4-PatchXML/_TS4/mod_documentation/patch_xml/README.md

 As it is executed while the tuning files are loaded there might be a chicken-egg problem so for now configuration files instead of '.package' files are used to patch tunings.

+## Mild Warning - Game mechanics changed
+The `mod_data/patch_xml/cfg/*.txt` files modify tunings.
+They change the game mechanics and checks in various ways (like an override.package does).
+* Please review the files in `mod_data` and remove files which you do not want to use.
+* Filtering of broadcasts affects multiple sims.
+* Modified age/race/gender checks may allow sims and/or pets to execute tasks which were never planned to be available for them.
+* Modified range checks may lower or increase the interaction range and/or privacy need of sims.

+The included files should not affect the game-play too much, but it's hard to test everything.

+Modifications which I do not consider as strictly SFW have a 'nsfw_' prefix.

 ### Tuning Extractor
 This mod can extract all tuning files with comments for referenced tunings, like 'TS4 XML Extractor' does.
 It doesn't add STBL comments for text references.